-Personal Access Tokens should be used only by individuals to access data belonging to their account.
+Personal Access Tokens should be used only by individuals to access data belonging to their accounts.
 Personal Access Tokens are not intended to be used by businesses and integrators.
 However, you can still use them to test our API.
 But once you decide to go with us, please ask for oAuth credentials (read below).

 The correct authorization approach for integrators is using OAuth.
 OAuth credentials are provided on demand.
 Please contact our support to obtain them.
 In case Slack channel support is part of our cooperation, don’t hesitate to ask there.